c4s4/neon/README.md

 Installation
 ------------

-Go developers which have a Go version *1.11* or above can install latest release with following command:
+Go developers can install latest release with following command:

 ```bash
 $ go get -u github.com/c4s4/neon
 ```

+Note that *NeON* built this way won't display version number with `neon -version` command.

-Otherwise, you can download latest binary archive at
-<https://github.com/c4s4/neon/releases>.
-Unzip the archive, put the binary of
-your platform somewhere in your *PATH* and rename it *neon*.
+Otherwise, you can download latest binary archive at <https://github.com/c4s4/neon/releases>.
+Unzip the archive, put the binary of your platform somewhere in your *PATH* and rename it *neon*.

-Unix users can add Bash completion putting file *bash/neon* in */etc/bash_completion.d/* directory and adding line
-`. /etc/bash_completion.d/neon` in your *~/.bashrc* file.
+Unix users can add Bash completion putting file *bash/neon* in */etc/bash_completion.d/* directory and adding line `. /etc/bash_completion.d/neon` in your *~/.bashrc* file.
 This will enable following completions:

 - Typing `neon ` and hitting TAB will complete on build targets.
 - Typing `neon -task ` and hitting TAB will complete on tasks.